Raising a baby vegan or vegetarian? What you need to know

 B12 is only found in animal products, like meat and eggs.
 If your infant regularly takes formula, it will contain B12.
 If you have been a vegan for more than 3 years before your infant was born, and you are breastfeeding, you should have your doctor check your B12 status.
 Mothers who are breastfeeding and have adequate B12 status, can provide enough B12 to their infants via breastmilk.

-From 6 months, you can continue to introduce your infant to fruits, vegetables, and grains, just like any other baby who follows an omnivore diet.
+From 6 months, you can continue to introduce your vegan baby to fruits, vegetables, and grains, just like any other baby who follows an omnivore diet.
 Continue to watch for iron and b12 as these are important for your baby to grow and develop.

 Bottom line: You can raise your baby vegan or vegetarian from the beginning!